 Increased opportunity for patients to participate in research;

-- Facilitated research with >5,500 patients enrolled and >10 qualified researchers and research projects supported
+- Facilitated research with >8,000 patients enrolled and >20 qualified researchers and research projects supported in the first 5 yeras of operation

 - Established a governance model that includes a formal open access process overseen by a Management Committee that reports to the Vancouver Island Research and Development Committee (VIRAD).

-- Created a new model for care and research: other centres and hospitals are now setting up similar projects based on PREDICT.
+Created a new model for engaging patients in research: other centres and hospitals are now setting up similar ‘permission to contact’ projects based on PREDICT.

 - Sustaining the project costs and the project effort: The number of new patients seen annually at VIC has increased significantly since PREDICT began and this creates challenges for our clinical staff to continue to provide and to improve our clinical care as well as to sustain research projects like PREDICT that offer new research opportunities to our patients.
 The PREDICT management team continues to monitor the project closely and to develop modifications to the PREDICT process that improve operations and efficiency that allow us to offer PREDICT to the most patients.